rayzmat44/portfolio/README.md

 ├── css/
 │   └── style.css        # Styling for the website
 ├── js/
-│   └── main.js          # JavaScript functionality (if any)
+│   └── main.js          # JavaScript functionality
+├── assets/
+         └── docs/
+         │
-├── images/              # Images used in the portfolio └── README.md            # Project documentation
+          └── images# Images used in the portfolio
+└── README.md            # Project documentation

 All files are organized for clarity and ease of maintenance, following professional web development practices.